cloudflare/cloudflare-docs/products/pages/src/content/tutorials/build-an-api-with-workers/index.md

 ## Deploying a new React application to pages

 With our serverless API deployed, we can now build the frontend of our application with React.
-First, we'll generate the application, and then we'll define the functionality by adding routing, and rendering blog posts from the API.
-Once we're happy with the implementation locally, we'll use Cloudflare Pages to deploy it in just a matter of minutes!
+First, you will generate the application, and then you will define the functionality by adding routing, and rendering blog posts from the API.
+Once you are happy with the implementation locally, you will use Cloudflare Pages to deploy it in just a matter of minutes.

 ### Generating a new React application